Perfect Steamed Broccoli (Paleo, Whole30, Keto)

 Sulforaphane is a compound found in cruciferous vegetables like broccoli, Brussels sprouts, and arugula that has been shown to have many health benefits.
 Studies have shown that this powerful compound is stored in cruciferous vegetables in an inactive form known as glucoraphanin.
 Glucoraphanin is then activated by chopping, cutting, or chewing the food releasing an enzyme, myrosinase, to produce sulforaphane.
 Sulforaphane is known to have anti-inflammatory and antioxidant properties to support health and wellness .

-So grab so broccoli and let's get cooking!
+So grab some broccoli and let's get cooking!

 Perfect Steamed Broccoli Ingredients